Herbert-0820/FinalProject/README.md

 - The analysis of the data took place during the data visualization stage
 - All grpahs and analyses were created to show the data we have after cleaning
 - The grpahs will have hiostoical elements of 2018 data and predictive elemtns of 2022 machine learning based outcomes

+### Technologies, languages, tools, and algorithms used throughout the project

 ## Team Overview